I sometimes get questions about this site. A few are below. If you have questions that I missed, please get in touch.

 A photo insert from Steve Martin's album Wild and Crazy Guy is on display in my home and has the sort of goofy pun that we dream to achieve.
 (It may be hard to read in this photo but Martin has signed the photo "Best fishes, Steve Martin".):

-Music Card drawings are often snapshots of music I listened to at certain times from the past several years, and often subtly weaving associations from my son's life (e.g., there's a series of cards related to music he listened to for motivation during his bottle-flipping phase) to things that are more recent (we adopted a cat in 2024, who's charming and is classified as an indoor cat).
+Music Card drawings are often snapshots of music I listened to at certain times from the past several years, and often weaving in associations from my son's life (e.g., there's a series of cards related to music he listened to for motivation during his bottle-flipping phase that I’d like to publish, with his approval) to things that are more recent (we adopted a cat in 2024, who's charming and I’ll share his story, with his appurroval).

 Who runs this site?